-The cash is considered to include the existing petty cash and the cash in current bank accounts.
-The cash equivalents represent deposits and investments with high liquidity level and original maturities of less than three months.
+For the purpose of the preparation of the statement on cash flows, the cash is considered to include the existing petty cash and the cash in current bank accounts.
+Cash equivalents represent deposits and investments with high liquidity and maturities under three months.